iotJumpway/Intel-Examples/Intel-Arduino-101/Dev-Kit-LED/README.md

 As you have already uploaded your sketch, the program will now be running on your Arduino/Genuino 101.
 All that is left is to start the Python program with the following line:

     $ python NameOfYourSerialApplication.py

+## Control Your Device

+Now you need an application setup to be able to send commands to the device, via the Python program.
+Follow the next steps to quickly set up your IoT JumpWay Application.

+COMING SOON

 ## Viewing Your Data